Yogayu/DeepLearningCourse/_build/intro.md

 In this chapter, the student will learn how to teach the computer to classify handwritten digits by using MNIST dataset in Python.

 **DataSet:** The dataset I choose for this part is MNIST(Modified National Institute of Standards and Technology)  dataset, which has a training set of 60,000 examples, and a test set of 10,000 examples.
 It is a subset of a larger set available from NIST(National Institute of Standards and Technology) which gives data set of over 800,000 images of handwritten digits from 3,600 writers.
 The digits have been size-normalized and centered in a fixed-size image.

-TBD

-## Other Projects

-TBD

-### Classify Hand Gesture Pose in Art

-In this part, the student will learn how to classify Hand Gesture Pose in Art using Tensorflow.

-**Dataset:**  we will use Rijksmuseum dataset, the [Fototeca Zeri data](<http://data.fondazionezeri.unibo.it/query/>) or the [Bibliotheca Hertziana dataset]([http://foto.biblhertz.it](http://foto.biblhertz.it/)).

-### Audio Recognition of Simple words

-In this part, the student will learn how to build a basic speech recognition network that recognizes ten different words:  "yes", "no", "up", "down", "left", "right", "on", "off", "stop", or "go".
-Real speech and audio recognition systems is much more complex than classify handwritten digits.

-**Dataset**: we will use the [Speech Commands dataset](https://storage.cloud.google.com/download.tensorflow.org/data/speech_commands_v0.02.tar.gz), which consists of over 105,000 WAVE audio files of people saying thirty different words.
-This data was collected by Google and released under a CC-BY license.

-### Exploring Sentiment in Literature

-In this part, the student will learn how to build use Convolutional Neural Network and Recurrent Neural Network to train a [models](https://github.com/awjuliani/DNN-Sentiment), which will let us exploring Sentiment in Literature.

-**Dataset**: we will choose three books (one positive book, one negative book, and one normal book) form [**Project Gutenberg**](http://www.gutenberg.org).
-Project Gutenberg offers over 58,000 free eBooks.

 ## About Me